Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 What Causes White Spots on Spinach Leaves?

-The white spots or white rust primarily appears on spinach plant during cold weather.
+The white spots or rust primarily appear on spinach plants during cold weather.

 Spinach is a tropical plant and grows better in warmer weather.

-Let us have a look at the causes of white spots on spinach leaves in detail.
+Let us look at the causes of white spots on spinach leaves in detail.

-As we have already discussed, moist weather favors the parasites and they reproduce at a great pace in such conditions.
+As we have already discussed, moist weather favors the parasites, and they reproduce quickly in such conditions.
 As a result, the chances of an attack on spinach increase manifolds.

 The Albugo Occidentalis reproduces through zoospores.
 The zoospores require 55-62F temperature to attack and infect a plant.

-Thus, a cold weather is most likely to bring infections to your spinach plant.
+Thus, cold weather is most likely to bring infections to your spinach plant.

-These attacks are more common during spring and winter season.
-As in these seasons, the humidity level in the air is high and temperature is constantly low.
+These attacks are more common during the spring and winter seasons.
+As in these seasons, the humidity level in the air is high, and the temperature is constantly low.
 Frosty mornings give an added advantage to the fungal parasites.

-In the initial stages, the attack by parasites causes chlorosis, a situation in which the plant is unable to produce sufficient amount of chlorophyll to meet its requirements.
+In the initial stages, the attack by parasites causes chlorosis, a situation in which the plant cannot produce sufficient chlorophyll to meet its requirements.

-Eventually the spots cover all of the leaves and hinder the growth of the plant.
-If proper prevention measures are not taken, the fungus could potentially kill the plant.
+Eventually, the spots cover all of the leaves and hinder the plant’s growth.
+The fungus could potentially kill the plant if proper prevention measures are not taken.

 Fungal Infection

-There are different fungi that can cause white spots on spinach leaves, some of them are listed below:
+Different fungi can cause white spots on spinach leaves; some of them are listed below:

-- Cercospora leaf spot appears small white patches on your spinach leaves, but as the fungi matures white spot turns grey.
+- Cercospora leaf spot appear as small white patches on your spinach leaves, but as the fungi mature white spot turns grey.

 - Downy mildew is one of the common fungal diseases that cause grey or brown spots on leaves.